Croft Moraig Stone Circle: Excavations

 The stone circle was excavated in 1965.
 It was found to have three phases of construction, the first phase being fourteen timber posts arranged in a horseshoe pattern measuring 8 metres by 7 metres.
 The mouth of the horseshoe had a post set just inside it, and in the centre of the horseshoe there was a boulder with some burnt bone near it.
 In the second phase the timber posts were replaced by a horseshoe setting of 8 standing stones, about 8 metres by 6 metres.
 This was surrounded by a stone bank around 17 metres in diameter.
-On top of the bank, to the southwest was a two-metre stone with 23 cupmarks on it.
+On top of the bank, to the southwest was a two-metre stone with 23 cup marks on it.
 In the third phase a circle of 12 standing stones about 12 metres in diameter was erected around the horseshoe.
 There was an entrance in the southeast marked by two external stones with two adjacent graves.

 Dating evidence was provided by some sherds of pottery from phase 2 of the site, dating to around 2000 BC.